---

 **Q: How does credit stacking differ from credit card churning?**

-A: Credit stacking involves opening cards and keeping them indefinitely to build a long-term rewards ecosystem.
+A: Credit stacking involves opening cards and keeping them indefinitely to build a long-term rewards setup.
 Churning focuses on rapidly cycling through signup bonuses, often closing cards within months of opening them.
 Stacking improves your credit score over time by increasing total available credit and maintaining low utilization across multiple accounts.
 Churning can damage credit scores through hard inquiries and shortened account histories.
 Stackers play the long game; churners extract one-time bonuses.

 **Q: What timeline should I expect for credit score improvements through stacking?**